Starz Entertainment: 2023–present: Entertainment One acquisition, split from studios and rebranding

 From January 2023, Lionsgate entered a movie distribution deal with Cineplex Pictures, a subsidiary of Toronto-based Cineplex Entertainment which will see the release of selected Lionsgate titles in Canada.

 On July 17, 2023, Deadline Hollywood reported that Lionsgate was a frontrunner to acquire Entertainment One from Hasbro.
 On August 3, 2023, Lionsgate announced it would acquire the motion picture and television assets of Entertainment One from Hasbro for $500 million.
 Included among the assets are the trademarks of Maple Pictures, which Lionsgate divested to Alliance Films in 2011.
 The studio is expected to also pay $375 million in cash and $125 million in production financing loans related to the purchase.
 The acquisition was completed on December 27, 2023, and eOne would later rebrand as "Lionsgate Canada" the following year; re-establishing Lionsgate's Canadian roots.

 Following the completion of acquisition of Entertainment One on December 27, 2023, Lionsgate revealed its plan to split its film and television assets from Starz following the completion of the company's acquisition of eOne.
 The company's Studios division will merge with Screaming Eagle Corp., a special-purpose acquisition company led by Eli Baker, to form a separate publicly traded company, Lionsgate Studios.
 The transaction sets a $4.6-billion value on Lionsgate Studios and the deal was closed on May 7, 2024.
 The company was launched on May 14, 2024 and it has been trading on Nasdaq via the stock symbol LION.
 Lionsgate remained the controlling shareholder owning around 87% of Lionsgate Studios following the split.

 On November 28, 2024, Lionsgate rebranded to Starz Entertainment to distinguish itself from Lionsgate Studios.

 On May 7, 2025, the separation of Lionsgate Studios and Starz Entertainment was finalized after having been approved by shareholders.
 Starz Entertainment delisted its two classes of stock under the ticker symbols LGF.A and LGF.B from the New York Stock Exchange and began trading as STRZ on the Nasdaq.

-Potential A+E Global Media bid
+Bloomberg reported on November 16, 2025 that Starz Entertainment was interested in making a bid to buy A+E Global Media, a joint venture of The Walt Disney Company and Hearst Corporation.
+On December 17, 2025, it was reported that Starz was interested in acquiring the Global Linear Networks businesses of Warner Bros.
+Discovery (WBD).
+However, Paramount Skydance reached a definitive agreement to buy the entirety of WBD on February 27, 2026, rendering Starz' proposal moot.

-On November 16, 2025, Bloomberg reported that Starz Entertainment is interested in making a bid to buy A+E Global Media.
+On March 6, 2026, it was revealed that Byron Allen, owner of Allen Media Group, had acquired a 11% stake in Starz, paying $25 million for 1.8 million shares previously held by Steven Mnuchin.
+Allen subsequently stated he intends to launch a takeover bid for the entire company at a future date.